Respond to a triggered honeytoken

 An event is a recorded usage of a honeytoken.

-For AWS key pairs, the information we get are the following:
+For AWS key pairs, you get the following information:

 - Timestamp (when the honeytoken was used)